 You can also enter a precise hex value for your text's color and edit its outline.
 And you can click "Animate" to add exciting and eye-catching animations to your text!

-To adjust the time that your text is visible, make sure the correct scene is selected and the Timeline is visible.
-If the Timeline view is closed, you can open it by clicking the "Open Timeline" button at the bottom right of the canvas window.
+To adjust the time that your text is visible, make sure the correct area on the Timeline is visible.
+If the Timeline view is too zoomed in you can expand it by clicking the "Fit to Screen" button to the right of the canvas window.
 Here, you can drag & drop the beginning and end buttons for each layer to change when your layers appear on the project.

 Adding shapes to your project is a lot like adding pictures or text.
 Just select "Elements" from the top toolbar and choose one of the available shapes.
 Once you've added your shape, you can rotate it with the rotate button on the bottom edge, change its color precisely, edit its outline's color and thickness, resize it by clicking & dragging its corners, and change when it appears and disappears in the timeline.